background

 We designed the new Spring Close information board and paid 2/3 of the cost with a Polish organisation paying the remainder.

-Former Rector Percy Hooson’s WW1 War Dairies are being transcribed and we assisted Tinwell in their research of the cross he brought back from France.
+Former Rector Percy Hooson’s WW1 War Dairies have been transcribed and published.
+We assisted Tinwell in their research of the cross he brought back from France.
+More details: HERE

 Not interested in History don’t worry!